-Situated at the confluence of the Mississippi River and the Ohio River, at the southernmost point in Illinois, the port town of Cairo (pronounced CARE-o) boomed along with the steamboat industry.
+Situated at the flood-prone confluence of the Mississippi River and the Ohio River, at the southernmost point in Illinois, the port town of Cairo (pronounced CARE-o) boomed along with the steamboat industry.
 When railroads crisscrossed the United States some of the steamboat traffic was subtracted, but Cairo was also an important station point along numerous train lines.

 Today, however, a walk or drive through Cairo will find it eerily empty.
 The historic downtown area, once bustling and busy, is now filled with crumbling brick and plywood-covered windows.
 Cairo has been decaying for decades, and currently the business district is virtually totally boarded up, tumbling down, or razed.
 The deterioration has slowly made its way “uptown” (northwest) into residential neighborhoods as well.

-The town has mostly been abandoned because of its economic desperation, though its history of racial tension certainly didn’t help.
+The town has mostly been abandoned because of its economic desperation, though its history of racial tension and periodic flooding certainly didn’t help.
 The Civil War Reconstruction period brought a migration of formerly enslaved people to Cairo.
 Racial tensions were always high in the community, but as the shipping and ferrying industries declined, jobs grew more scarce and the racial unrest intensified.